Solarpunk відкриті

 continue reading

-What happens when a solarpunk world is visited by aliens?
-Ruthanna Emrys writes stories for monsters - stories that challenge the role of the monster as something “other,” something to be feared.
-Her latest novel, A Half Built Garden, is a story of high-stakes interspecies negotiations, of hope and progress despite immense challenges, and of bridgi…
+What happens when a solarpunk world is suddenly visited by aliens?
+Ruthanna Emrys has long been known to the weird fiction community for her reimaginings of H.P.
+Lovecraft.
+She writes stories for monsters – stories that challenge the role of the monster as something “other,” something to be feared, something we can’t build social relations with.
+He…

 continue reading